NETWAYS/foreman-training/provisioning/05_discovery.md

 ****

 * Select the newly discoverd host form the widget
+* On the Discovered host view select the action "Provision" and then "Create Host"
 * On the Host tab name it "discovery" and select the Environment, Puppet CA and Master
 * On the Interface tab click edit to configure the interface add the Domain "localdomain"
 * On the Operating system tab select the Architecture, Operating System, Media, Partition table and set a Root password